This bill establishes a pilot program for highly automated work zone vehicles in Illinois, defining their operation and oversight.

 - Exempts highly automated work zone vehicles from following too closely regulations.

-- Requires annual reporting to the Governor and General Assembly on the pilot program's outcomes.
+- Requires annual reporting on the pilot program's effectiveness and safety outcomes.

 Latest Legislative Action